greg0reo/350-assignment-3/README.md

 To do this:
   - uncomment the block of code marked with your chosen workload
   - comment out the block of code
   - change all occurences of unwanted workloads to the workload you desire to change.
-There should be comments above these occurences (there should be 14 such occurences)
+      > There should be comments above these occurences
+      > There should be 14 such occurences
+      > comment/uncomment the desired code

 Now all you have to do is type "make" in the terminal, and run "./main" !